As passionate as I can be about things, I’ve only just begun to connect with the spectrum of emotions I had buried all my life under the stoicism.

 I had learned in my own depression how big an emotion can be, how it can be more real than facts.
 And I have found that that experience has allowed me to experience positive emotion in a more intense and more focused way.
 The opposite of depression is not happiness but vitality.
 I think that while I hated being depressed and would hate to be depressed again, I found a way to love my depression.
 I love it because it has forced me to find and cling to joy.
 I love it because each day I decide, sometimes gamely and sometimes against the moment’s reason, to cleave to the reasons for living.
 And that, I think, is a highly privileged rapture.
 Psychologist Andrew Solomon, PhD.

 Even in my happy indifference to athletics, I could understand something of the competitor.
 The Olympian urges his body on toward the moment that will redeem the years and pleasures and normalcy he had laid on the altar of glory.
-He pursues the unrivaled to best himself.
+He challenges the unrivaled to best himself.
 But men who attack one another – invite the blows and blood – and go on to hug after beating the brains out of each other?
 (Right, it is women who make no sense.)
 Baffling brutes, I’ve thought.

 A year or so after my boy had started in Mixed Martial Arts and I too had learned some moves in self-defense, I was strolling past the octagon at the gym when the sparring in there took on a startling light.
 Suddenly, the irrational violence I’d dismissed made every bit of sense and the fluid logic of the moves blew me away in its beauty.
 So this was the art of war.